japila-books/spark-sql-internals/docs/sql/ParserInterface.md

   sqlText: String): TableIdentifier
 ```

-Parses a SQL text to a `TableIdentifier`
+Creates a `TableIdentifier` from the given SQL text

 Used when: